Jagan-18/Terraform_Doc/Terraform Scenario based Interview Questions.md

 5. **Access Control**:-  Restrict access to Terraform state files and secrets using **IAM roles** and **policies**, ensuring that only authorized users or services can access them.

 ---
-### **You have a RDS Database and EC2 instance.
-EC2 should be created before RDS, How can you specify dependencies between resources in Terraform?**
+## 6. You have a RDS Database and EC2 instance.
+EC2 should be created before RDS, How can you specify dependencies between resources in Terraform?
 - In Terraform, you can specify dependencies between resources using the `depends_on` attribute within resource blocks.
 - By including this attribute, you define an explicit ordering of resource creation and ensure that one resource is created before another.
 This helps manage dependencies when one resource relies on the existence or configuration of another resource.